 The first Class 345 train started carrying passengers on 22nd June 2017.
 Although they carry Elizabeth Line livery they are operating as part of TFL Rail.

-In December 2018 trains will start running between Abbey Wood station (in south-east London) and the Elizabeth Line platforms at Paddington station via the new tunnels below central London.
+It was originally planned that trains would start running between Abbey Wood station (in south-east London) and the Elizabeth Line platforms at Paddington station via the new tunnels below central London in December 2018.

-In May 2019 most trains between Shenfield and Liverpool Street will be extended to the Elizabeth Line platforms at Paddington station.
+It was originally planned that in May 2019 most trains between Shenfield and Liverpool Street would be extended to the Elizabeth Line platforms at Paddington station.

-The full service will commence in December 2019.
-This will include through trains from the Abbey Wood branch to Heathrow Airport and Reading.
-Although the Heathrow Connect service is being subsumed into the Elizabeth Line, the non-stop Heathrow Express will continue as a dedicated service which links Paddington station with Heathrow Airport.
+The full service was was originally planned to commence in December 2019.
+Whenever it actually does come to pass this will include through trains from the Abbey Wood branch to Heathrow Airport and Reading.
+Although the Heathrow Connect service has been subsumed into the Elizabeth Line, the non-stop Heathrow Express will continue as a dedicated service which links Paddington station with Heathrow Airport.

 Note that the Elizabeth Line is expected to operate as two overlapping services.
 1) Shenfield - Paddington and 2) Abbey Wood - Paddington / Heathrow / Reading.
 The reason for this is to reduce the likelihood of delays in one part of London from causing delays in another part of London.
 Passengers wanting a destination not served by their train will be able to change train by waiting on the same platform.

 Some trains from Abbey Wood will end their journeys at Paddington, other trains will travel further west towards Heathrow / Reading.
-At the time of writing (summer 2017) the plans are for at least 6 trains an hour (tph) to serve Heathrow Airport (this might change to 8 tph), plus according to the time of day and day of week 2 - 4tph to Reading with some other trains travelling only as far as West Drayton, Maidenhead etc.
+The plans are for at least 6 trains an hour (tph) to serve Heathrow Airport (this will probably change to 8 tph), plus according to the time of day and day of week 2 - 4tph to Reading with some other trains travelling only as far as West Drayton, Maidenhead etc.